 Close to Ueno Station, and enclosed in the beautiful, spacious park of the same name - also called the Tokyo Metropolitan Imperial Gift Park - the National Museum is host the largest collection of Japanese art in the world.
 Exhibits range from antique kimonos and delicate pottery to woodblock prints and archaeological finds.
 The vast collection is displayed on a rotating basis with at least 4,000 artefacts visible at any time, so the museum always has something new to offer.
 The museum consists of five different buildings containing numerous galleries, so one needs sufficient time to do it justice.
 The museum allows great insight into Japanese culture, history and art and is a great first-stop in Tokyo as some knowledge of the culture enriches all the other attractions.
-The Imperial Gift Park is a lovely place to enjoy a stroll, with big ponds and shaded areas to rest; the grounds also contains some other cultural institutions, including a zoo, the Metropolitan Art Museum, Bunka Kaikan Cultural Hall, the Western Art Museum and the National Science Museum.
+The Imperial Gift Park is a lovely place to enjoy a stroll, with big ponds and shaded areas to rest; the grounds also contain some other cultural institutions, including a zoo, the Metropolitan Art Museum, Bunka Kaikan Cultural Hall, the Western Art Museum and the National Science Museum.
 There should be something here to interest the whole family and all the educational attractions can easily fill a whole day of sightseeing.

 Address: 13-9 Ueno Park,Taito-ku